Chair: Corey Guenther

 Explores experimental paradigms of learning.
 Topics include classical and operant conditioning, discrimination, generalization, and extinction of learned responses.
 P: PSY 201.

 PSY 436.
 Sensation and Perception.
 3 credits.
-SP
+FA

 Focuses on the psychological impact of physical stimulation.
 The processes whereby humans derive meaning from visual, auditory, tactual, olfactory and gustatory stimulation are discussed.
 P: PSY 201.

 PSY 437.
 Behavioral Neuroscience.
 3 credits.
 FA, SP